nintendoSwitch12/NintendoSwitchGameHacking/Analysis/Games/Game_Operation/README.md

 ![Untitled](./img/3.png)

-# Main thread의 Delegate 분석
+# Main thread의 Delegate analysis

 Delegate can be used in a multi-threading environment and can be used in callback, event-driven multi-threading implementation, etc. The following are the types of Delegates used by the Nintendo Switch application Main Thread.